Bengali ghugni recipe – learn how to make delicious Bengali motor korai ghugni (Kolkata street style recipe) at home with step-by-step pictures.

 Author: Moumita Paul

-How to make Bengali motor korai ghugni recipe with step-by-step pictures
+How to make Bengali ghugni recipe (motor korai ghugni) with step-by-step pictures

-- Take 300 gms white peas or motor korai, rinse and soak it in 4 cups of water(≈ 1 litre) overnight or soak it for at least 8-10 hours.
+- Rinse and soak white peas or ghugni motor/matar in 4 cups of water(≈ 1 liter) overnight or for at least 8-10 hours.

-- Once the peas are soaked well, wash them thoroughly, drain the water and put them in the pressure cooker.
+- Once the white peas are soaked well, wash them thoroughly, drain the water, and put them in the pressure cooker.

 - Cut 3-4 medium-sized potatoes(≈300g) into small cubes as shown in the pic.

-- Wash it thoroughly, drain the water and add it with the soaked peas.
+- Wash it thoroughly, drain the water and add it with the soaked motor korai.